 What: Lardo is in our list of best restaurants in Hackney, not least because of its exceptional wood-fired Neapolitan-style pizzas.
 It makes everything in-house wherever it can – including its fresh pasta, pizza dough and gelato – and sources from local producers to keep everything as friendly to the planet as possible.
 There are lots of good things going on here, including its pumpkin, smoked semi-dried tomatoes, jalapeños, crispy kale, pine nuts, which is a dream.

 Book now: Lardo

 What: With an imposing reception desk, plush beige seats and chandeliers, Bocconcino is far from your typical pizza joint.
 However, despite being an upmarket trattoria, there is a long list of pizza options on the menu.
-These consist of classics such as quattro fromaggi and Napoletana, alongside more contemporary toppings such as spicy salami and black truffle shavings.
+These consist of classics such as quattro formaggi and prosciutto e funghi, alongside more contemporary toppings such as spicy salami and black truffle shavings.

 Where: 126 Upper Clapton Road, E5 9JY

 Book now: Sodo Clapton